-While there is no one size fits all postpartum nutrition plan for everyone, the following are some of the best foods for your postpartum diet that will help promote postpartum healing, support breastfeeding, and replenish your nutrient and energy stores for the busy days and nights ahead.
+While there is no one size fits all postpartum nutrition plan for everyone, the following are some of the best postpartum healing foods that will help promote postpartum healing, support breastfeeding, and replenish your nutrient and energy stores for the busy days and nights ahead.

 After pregnancy your body has a lot of work to do to replenish depleted nutrients, heal your body from labor, and produce breastmilk to feed your baby.
-For all of these reasons your postpartum diet is essential for supporting your recovery and baby, but as any new and sleep deprived mom can attest, feeding yourself well during those early weeks can feel nearly impossible.
-This is why creating a postpartum diet and nutrition plan ahead of time is so essential and can help to take the thought and energy out of feeding yourself during those early weeks.
+For all of these reasons consuming a variety of postpartum healing foods is essential for supporting your recovery and baby, but as any new and sleep deprived mom can attest, feeding yourself well during those early weeks can feel nearly impossible.
+This is why creating a postpartum nutrition plan ahead of time is so essential and can help to take the thought and energy out of feeding yourself during those early weeks.

 To help get you started, the following are some gentle guidelines and some of our favorite recipes to shape your postpartum nutrition:

 Around the world, traditional cultures consistently focus on prioritizing warm, soft, and easy to digest foods during the postpartum period.
 This theme of warmth can be found in the Indian Ayurvedic practice to Chinese Medicine and all the way to Latin America, where one of the primary goals is to keep the new mother and baby warm.

 Aside from traditional practices, during labor your body goes through a significant transformation that requires a lot of energy, and healing after the birth of your baby.
 As your body begins to prioritize healing after birth, it is normal for your digestion to become quite slow as energy is sent elsewhere for healing and your inner organs begin to find their way back to their normal positions.